Who

 History

-• We are professional and level-headed even in the most challenging and delicate situations.
+- We are professional and level-headed even in challenging and sensitive situations.

-• We respect our partners—nonprofit and funder—and one another.
+- We respect our partners—nonprofit, funder and government—and one another.

 Guiding